satisfactorymodding/Documentation/README.md

 [Satisfactory Modding Discord Server](https://discord.gg/xkVJ73E) (preferred) or the [Ficsit.app forums](https://forums.ficsit.app/) (not checked very often) with questions and suggestions.

-We attempt to use [Semantic Line Break format](https://sembr.org/)in the source files, but this is only loosely followed.
+We attempt to use [Semantic Line Break format](https://sembr.org/) in the source files, but this is only loosely followed.

 Pull requests should target the `dev` branch.